 Thanks to the efforts of Shivya Nath, an incredible traveller and writer, the village locals learnt the art of posting pictures for the world to see and now runs its own Instagram account@VoicesofMunsiari that share amazing pictures, videos and stories about their daily mountain life!

-But remember, the homestays here are not like the typical ones that cater to your whims fancies.
+But remember, the Homestays here are not like the typical ones that cater to your whims and fancies.
 Please be prepared to clean the rooms and wash the dishes yourself including the laundry.
 Consider it your home away from home and respect the locals.